“My anaconda don’t want none unless you got buns, hun.” – Sir Mix-A-Lot.

 ANACONDA is the kind of movie that has become commonplace today through venues such as DTV and the SyFy network – a cheap, tongue-in-cheek production where the title alone is the premise.
 More recently, these schlocky giant-reptile flicks have become the domain of the C- and the D-list, but originally they were true B-movies, with a long Hollywood history that included highlights such as CREATURE FROM THE BLACK LAGOON — a specific model which ANACONDA bites off of heavily — and by the time of ANACONDA’s release in the mid-‘90s, there was less competition in the territory of schlocky animal-horror pictures than there might have been before or after.
 So in a calendar year best remembered for its flagship ‘Best’ movie — TITANIC — it was a nice change of pace to take a seedier, sillier boat trip.

-The script, credited to Hans Bauer and the writing team of Jim Cash & Jack Epps Jr. (best known for macho romances like TOP GUN and TURNER & HOOCH), is excellently direct: An expedition carrying a crew of documentarians doing a story about an Amazonian Indian tribe for National Geographic charters a boat to travel deep into the rainforest.
+The script, credited to Hans Bauer and the writing team of Jim Cash & Jack Epps Jr. (best known for macho romances like TOP GUN and TURNER & HOOCH), with uncredited work by Mark Haskell Smith, is excellently direct: An expedition carrying a crew of documentarians doing a story about an Amazonian Indian tribe for National Geographic charters a boat to travel deep into the rainforest.
 Along the way, they encounter a shifty character of vague ethnic origins who eventually commandeers the expedition in order to track down a really, really big snake.
 Things fall apart.
 Ribcages get constricted.

 Director Luis Llosa does a solid enough job with the premise, and throws in some awesomely kooky Raimi-esque camera shots from the swift-moving snake’s point of view (courtesy of JAWS cameraman Bill Butler), but really, this is a fairly average movie at best – until you factor in its cast, who are what make this movie most worth watching and who, taken together, turn out to be something like the ’86 Mets, in their way.